-The Arbitrator may be challenged if the circumstances exists that gives rise to a reasonable doubt on his independence and impartiality or if he does not have the qualifications required by the parties.
+The Arbitrator may be challenged if the circumstances exist that gives rise to a reasonable doubt on his independence and impartiality or if he does not have the qualifications required by the parties.

 Also, I had in mind the requirements of Article 22, which provided that: